OneDrive/onedrive-api-docs/docs/rest-api/api/listitem_list_versions.md

+---
+author: rgregg
+ms.author: rgregg
+ms.date: 09/10/2017
+title: Get a previous version of a SharePoint list record
+---
-# Listing versions of a ListItem
+# Listing versions of a ListItem (preview)

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 SharePoint can be configured to retain the history for list items.